Book Character Name Ideas: 90+ Names by Genre

 Alaric Stonebridge

-A Gothic first name meaning "ruler of all," combined with a surname suggesting permanence and connection between worlds.
-Perfect for a medieval lord defending a strategic crossing point or a Victorian industrialist building empires of iron and steam
+A Gothic first name meaning "ruler of all," combined with a surname that suggests permanence and connection.
+It fits a medieval lord defending a strategic crossing or a Victorian industrialist building in iron and steam

 - 4